-JOHNSON CITY (Nov.
-29, 2016) – East Tennessee State University’s College of Clinical and Rehabilitative Health Sciences (CCRHS) recently handed out two Distinguished Alumni awards and inducted several individuals into the college’s Alumni Hall of Fame.
-A special ceremony was held earlier this month to recognize the honorees.
+JOHNSON CITY (Oct.
+4, 2017) – East Tennessee State University’s College of Clinical and Rehabilitative Health Sciences (CCRHS) recently handed out two Distinguished Alumni awards and inducted several individuals into the college’s Alumni Hall of Fame.
+A special ceremony was held last week to recognize the honorees.

 Those inducted to the Alumni Hall of Fame are:

 - Dr. Sue Barr – Barr received a Bachelor of Science degree in chemistry and mathematics and a master’s

 degree in biology from ETSU.
 She went on to earn a doctor of education in higher education

 administration from the University of Tennessee.
 Barr began her career at ETSU in

 1980 as the program director of the medical laboratory technology program in the Department

 of Health Related Profession (Allied Health Sciences).
 She served as department chair

 from 1986-1989 and, in 1990, became the associate dean for academic affairs for what